notjasonl/notjasonl/README.md

 ### Hi there 👋

-I'm a current sophomore at the University of Maryland, College Park, studying Computer Science
+I'm a current junior at the University of Maryland, College Park, studying Computer Science

 Formerly @ [blitz.gg](https://blitz.gg) as a software engineering intern